simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 **[Raises]**

-- ValueError: If specified value is not integer and float value.
+- ValueError: If specified value is not an integer and float value.

 ## `validate_num_is_gt_zero` function docstring